CMOONCS/Visual-Tools-for-Teaching-and-Learning-AI/README.md

 <h1>eCraft2Learn</h1>
  <p>eCraft2Learn is a browser-based tool to provide block-based support for leaning.
 It delivers a programming environment specific ML blocks for data preparation, training, and evaluation.</p>
 <h1>Milo Block</h1>
- <p>Milo Block web-based visual programming environ- ment for Data Science Education</p>
+ <p>Milo Block is a web-based visual programming environment for Data Science Education.
+It has features to provide advanced mode of using machine learning training parameters, such as epochs, learning rate etc. It is suitabke for high-school to undergraduate students in non-computer science fields without programming experience.</p>

 <h1>PErsonal Image Classifier</h1>
 <h1>mBlock</h1>